We understand that you may have a number of concerns about COVID-19 and your heart, and about how heart conditions and COVID-19 affect each other.

 If you think you have been infected with COVID-19, contact your provider or use the Baptist Health Care On Demand app to get a virtual evaluation promptly.
 If you develop warning signs for COVID-19, seek medical attention immediately.
 Warning signs may include difficulty breathing or shortness of breath, persistent pain or pressure in the chest, new confusion or inability to awaken, and bluish lips or face.

-You should continue taking all your medications as prescribed.
+Continue taking all your medications as prescribed.
 If you have any questions about your medications, talk to your medical provider before making any changes.

 To prevent an infection with COVID-19, wear a face mask when outside your home, maintain social distancing, limit interactions with other people, avoid public places, wash your hands frequently, and keep a healthy diet and exercise while taking social distancing precautions.